akatsukilevi/harbor/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Hat tip to anyone whose code is used
-- Inspiration
-- etc